Basement-Renovator/basement-renovator/NicheFeatures.md

 Some of BR's features are for power users, or aren't very discoverable in the UI.
 This list attempts to make these neat, but less commonly used features more visible.

 ### Mirroring Rooms
 BR's Duplicate Room feature lets you create exact copies of existing rooms without much effort.
 However, it's also possible to create an exact mirrored duplicate!
 This is a pretty common technique for quickly padding out room counts when creating a lot of them, so BR attempts to make this a bit easier.
 Simply hold Alt and Duplicate will become Mirror (creates a horizontally mirrored duplicate) or Alt+Shift and it will become Mirror Y. (creates a vertically mirrored duplicate) This accounts for directional entities like Grimaces, Wall Huggers, etc. and mirrors them as needed.
+You can support this for your own entities via the MirrorX and MirrorY attributes.
+See BR's Entities xml for examples.

 ### Entity Palette Bonuses